ermaccer/MK1Hook/README.md

 **MK1Hook was only tested with latest Steam version!**

-**60 FPS patch is now bundled in as an option with MK1Hook, if you wish to only download it, check https://github.com/ermaccer/MK160FPSPatch**

 You can download binary files from [Releases](https://github.com/ermaccer/MK1Hook/releases) page.
 Extract **mk1hook.zip** to MK12\Binaries\Win64 folder of Mortal Kombat 1 (so that **dsound.dll** ends up near **SDL2.dll**).